cloudmesh-community/book/chapters/faq.md

 See: <https://uisapp2.iu.edu/confluence-prd/pages/viewpage.action?pageId=114491559>

-## When contributing to the book my name is not listed properly or not at all
+## When contributing to the book my name is not listed

 The following reasons exist: